Hyperbolic Large Language Models: Emerging applications of HypLLMs

 Similarly, the PoinCLIP model discussed in Section~\ref{sec:hllmscompvis} integrates hyperbolic geometry to better align images with text by their conceptual hierarchy, improving zero-shot recognition of image–text pairs \cite{Srivastava2024}. \textit{Hyperbolic BLIP-2} discussed earlier is one of the first billion-parameter hyperbolic multimodal LLMs~\cite{mandica2024hyperbolic}.
-In the audio-visual domain, Yang \textit{et al.}~\cite{yang2024shmamba} proposed SHMamba for audio-visual question answering, demonstrating how hyperbolic geometry can enhance multimodal understanding in sequential data.
-The model addresses the inherent hierarchical structure present in audio-visual content, where sounds and visual elements often follow tree-like organizational patterns (e.g., musical instrument categories branching into specific instruments, or object taxonomies in visual scenes).
-SHMamba's hyperbolic alignment loss $L_{\text{align}} = \|\mathbf{W}_{v,\text{norm}} - \mathbf{W}_{a,\text{norm}}\|^2$ enforces semantic consistency between audio and visual modalities in the Poincar\'e ball, where $\mathbf{W}_{v,\text{norm}}$ and $\mathbf{W}_{a,\text{norm}}$ represent normalized similarity matrices computed in the hyperbolic tangent space.
+In the audio-visual domain, SHMamba was proposed~\cite{yang2024shmamba}, demonstrating how hyperbolic geometry can enhance multimodal understanding in sequential data.
+The model addresses the inherent hierarchical structure present in audio-visual question-answering, where sounds and visual elements often follow tree-like organizational patterns (e.g., musical instrument categories branching into specific instruments, or object taxonomies in visual scenes).
 The adaptive curvature mechanism allows the model to flexibly explore different hierarchical structures depending on the specific audio-visual content characteristics, making it particularly effective for complex multimodal scenes with varying levels of semantic hierarchy.
 Evaluated on MUSIC-AVQA and AVQA datasets, SHMamba achieved state-of-the-art performance while maintaining computational efficiency, highlighting the potential of hyperbolic state space models for real-time multimodal applications.
-These examples illustrate that for multimodal problems involving inherently hierarchical data (whether medical ontologies linking text and images, or product ontologies linking descriptions, images, and user behavior), hyperbolic LLMs provide a powerful tool.
+These examples illustrate that for multimodal problems involving inherently hierarchical data, hyperbolic LLMs provide a powerful tool.
 They enable a unified embedding space where different modalities meet, and where \textit{distance directly encodes semantic or conceptual similarity} across modalities, something especially beneficial when the modality interactions are complex and multi-scale.